ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/01-getting-started.md

 	* [Samsung 32GB EVO Class 10 Micro SDHC up to 48MB/s with Adapter (MB-MP32DA/AM)](http://www.amazon.com/gp/product/B00IVPU786){:target="_blank"}
 	* [SanDisk Ultra Micro SDHC, 16GB Card](http://www.amazon.com/SanDisk-Ultra-Micro-SDHC-16GB/dp/9966573445).{:target="_blank"}

-To make life easy, you can get these components and more in the [Microsoft IoT Pack for Raspberry Pi 2](http://www.adafruit.com/windows10iotpi2){:target="_blank"} from AdaFruit.
+**Note:** All of these items, with the exception of the Raspberry Pi 2, are included in the [Microsoft IoT Pack for Raspberry Pi 2](http://www.adafruit.com/windows10iotpi2){:target="_blank"} from AdaFruit.

-## Install a Visual Studio 2015
+## Install Visual Studio 2015
-If you don't already have one installed, install [Visual Studio 2015](https://www.visualstudio.com/){:target="_blank"}.
-You can use the free Community edition, or any other higher edition.
+If you don't already have it installed, install [Visual Studio 2015](https://www.visualstudio.com/){:target="_blank"}.
+You can use the free [Community Edition](https://www.visualstudio.com/post-download-vs/?sku=community&clcid=0x409&telem=ga), or any other higher edition.
 When you are installing Visual Studio, you must do a __Custom__ install and select to install the __Universal Windows App Development Tools -> Tools and Windows SDK__.

 ![Install UWP](/images/rpi2/rpi2_install_uwp.png)